 $205 per youth - Regular Registration Fee after May 6, 2021

-Many discounts available this year, including Early Bird, Sibling, Multi-week, and Pack discount.
+Many discounts are available this year, including Early Bird, Sibling, Multi-week, and Pack discounts.

 Please contact Samantha Andreas at 419-843-0107 prior to completing the online registration process to receive discounts.